Besthotels.com - The Best Hotels in the World

 1.5km / 0.92mi

-Medieval farmstead at High Knott
+Medieval farmstead at High Knott, 380m west of West Force Garth

 Human settlement in Forest and Frith, County Durham, England, UK